-How Do You Get More Money for Your Settlement?
+How Do You Get More Money for Your Insurance Claim?

-- How to figure out the settlement value of your case.
+- How to figure out the settlement amount for your case.

-- If you have a serious personal injury case, you are foolish to proceed with a lawyer.
-Too many victim take this route and end up with far less money in their pocket.
-Some of you are going to ignore this advice and try to do it on your own.
+- If you have a serious personal injury case, you are foolish to proceed without a lawyer.
+Too many victims take this route and end up with far less money in their pocket.
+Some of you will ignore this advice and try to do it on your own.
 My thinking is that we should weaponize you to screw up your case as little as possible.
 Here is advice on how to proceed without a lawyer.

-- Every single insurance company is a little bit different.
-Learn about how to maximize the settlement value of the claim against the specific insurance company you are dealing with in your case.
+- Every single insurance company is a little different.
+Learn about how to maximize the settlement amount for your personal injury claim against the specific insurance company you are dealing with in your case.